WillChan9/WillChan9.github.io/content/authors/admin/_index.md

 ## About Me

-I'm a PhD student at the GWU AI Lab.
-His research interests include artificial intelligence, robotics and AR/VR technology.
+I'm a PhD student at the GWU AI Lab, my current research directions include artificial intelligence, robotics and AR/VR technology.